saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 Then, once it has the required values, the operator will set the 3 proxy environment variables on the Windows instance during node configuration/reconciling through Powershell.
-Since Windows services read environment from the system registry and the registry does not update until a shutdown/startup cycle, this may require rebooting.
+Since Windows services read environment from the system registry and the registry does not update until a shutdown/startup cycle, this will require rebooting the instance.
 ```powershell
 $Env:<variable-name> = "<new-value>"
 ```